bathukashivashankar/heart-disease-ml-prediction/README.md

 ## Files in this Repository

-- `heart_disease_analysis.ipynb` – final Jupyter notebook with full pipeline (EDA, preprocessing, models, tuning, permutation importance, plots).
+- `Notebook (24071919) heart_disease_analysis.ipynb` – final Jupyter notebook with full pipeline (EDA, preprocessing, models, tuning, permutation importance, plots).
 - `images/` – folder containing all figures used in the notebook and Final Project Report (distributions, correlations, ROC curves, feature‑importance plots).
 - `requirements.txt` – Python dependencies needed to run the notebook.
-- `Final_Project_Report.pdf` – Final Project Report submitted for 7PAM2002, matching the code in this repository.
+- `(24071919) heart_disease_analysis.pdf` – Final Project Report submitted for 7PAM2002-0206-2025, matching the code in this repository.

 ***